imixs/imixs-ml/imixs-ml-core/README.md

 # The EntityAdapter

-The EntityAdapter can be used to  adapt an entity with alternative fromating values.
-This adapter is useful if a string constant can ocure in different formats like a currency.
-For example the float value 1500.00 can have different presentations in a textfragment:
+The EntityAdapter can be used to  adapt an entity with alternative formating values.
+This adapter is useful if a string constant can occur in different formats like a currency.
+For example the float value 1500.00 can have different presentations in a text fragment:

 	1500.00